What are Social Sciences classes?

 In addition to History, there are several AP Classes that students can take in the area of High School Social Sciences:

-- AP Comparative Government and Politics – Examines the political institutions and processes of six different countries—China, Iran, Mexico, Nigeria, Russia, and the United Kingdom—and compares the ways they address problems.
+- AP Comparative Government and Politics – Examines the political institutions and processes of six countries—China, Iran, Mexico, Nigeria, Russia, and the United Kingdom—and compares how they address problems.

 - AP Human Geography – Explores how humans have understood, used, and changed the surface of Earth.